CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 * Xiang Deng
 * Tested on:  Windows 10-Home, i7-6700U @ 2.6GHz 16GB, GTX 1060 6GB (Personal Computer)

+* Overview
+In this project we use CUDA to implement the raterizerized graphics pipeline.
+Major features include vertex shading, primitive assembly, raterization and fragment shading.
+Here is a list of features:

 **Features:**

 * Basic pipeline